Ian Kinsler: 2008: All-Star

 However, on August 17 he injured the left side of his groin on a defensive play, suffering a sports hernia that ultimately required season-ending surgery.
 He missed the last 37 games of the season.
 "I really didn't have a decision", Kinsler said.
 "If I want to fix this injury, then I have to have surgery."

 In 2008, despite missing the last six weeks of the season, Kinsler was third in the AL in times advanced from first to third on a single (17), fourth in batting average (.319) and power/speed number (21.3), fifth in steals of third base (8) and "bases taken" (23; advanced on fly balls, passed balls, wild pitches, balks, etc.), sixth in line drive percentage (24%) and in extra base hit percentage (10.8% of all plate appearances), eighth in runs (102) and OPS (.892), ninth in sacrifice hits (8) and home runs on the road (14), and tenth in stolen bases (26; while only being caught twice—a 93% success rate) and lowest strikeout percentage (11.5% of at bats).

 He hit .413 with runners in scoring position.
 He was one of only three batters in the AL to have at least 18 home runs and 18 stolen bases in both 2007 and 2008, along with Alex Rodriguez and Grady Sizemore.
 His 41 doubles ranked second in franchise history to Alfonso Soriano's 43 in 2005.
-He had a .377 on-base percentage as a leadoff hitter, the third-best mark in the AL, and his .521 slugging percentage was the highest for a leadoff batter in the American League.
-Kinsler's .381 on-base percentage as a leadoff hitter over the 2005–08 seasons was the fourth-highest in the major leagues.
+He had a .377 on-base percentage as a leadoff hitter, the third-best mark in the AL, and his .521 slugging percentage was the highest for a leadoff batter in the AL. Kinsler's .381 on-base percentage as a leadoff hitter over the 2005–08 seasons was the fourth-highest in the major leagues.

 "Most hitters have [a location] that you can exploit", said All Star pitcher Justin Duchscherer.
 "This guy has trouble with fastballs in.
 This guy has trouble with breaking balls down.
 [Kinsler] doesn't have a hole like that."
 In the field, he led all major league second basemen with a 5.77 range factor and 123 double plays, but also in errors with 18.

 Kinsler was mentioned as an MVP candidate before his injury by writers at ESPN, the Dallas News, the Los Angeles Times, and the Washington Post.
 He could have conceivably rivaled Pedroia for MVP, if not for the sports hernia that cut his 2008 campaign short a month and a half.
 "I think he just missed having an MVP year", manager Ron Washington said.
 "If luck [had been] on our side and he [had stayed] healthy, he would have run away with it."
 In the end, he received a single 10th-place vote from Jeff Wilson of the Fort Worth Star-Telegram.